peterwilsoncc/rapid-canonical-urls/readme.txt

 1. Upload the rapid-canonical-urls folder to the /wp-content/plugins/ directory
 2. Activate the Rapid Canonical URLs plugin through WordPress's 'Plugins' menu
+3. (Optional but recommended) If you haven't already, install an SEO plugin which adds canonical URL tags

 == Frequently Asked Questions ==